rivera-fernando/ui-ux-demo/README.md

 **[MaterializeCSS](https://materializecss.com/)** is one of my personal favorites.
 (If you couldn't tell by now, I love pretty much all things Google, and Material Design is no exception).

 - The Demo on styling will in fact be using a website that I worked on with my team at SwampHacks this year and then actually deployed and polished it up slightly.
 Check it out [here](https://swmp-sblease.herokuapp.com/).
+Sidenote: if anyone wants me to do a demo on creating a webapp with Python, using [Django](https://www.djangoproject.com/), I'd be more than happy to another time.

 **[MaterialUI](https://material-ui.com/)** is a great one for React.